 If your plan permits borrowing from your 401(k), you can generally use the money for whatever you please.
 You can borrow either $50,000 or half of what you have vested, whichever is less.

-Just like any other loan, you’ll need to sign an agreement that spells out the terms.
+Like any other loan, you’ll need to sign an agreement that spells out the terms.
 You usually have five years to pay off your 401(k) loan.
 However, if you use it to buy a house that would be your primary residence, you might have up to 25 years to pay it back.

 - When to expect the money: It can vary, but expect the review process to take anywhere from five to seven business days.
 Once the loan is approved, you can expect payment within two to three business days.